Papa Johns Logo

 Papa John's Pizza Emblem

-The designers replaced the Italian Plate typeface with a different typeface with slightly wider stems and shorter cuts for the “J” and “S.” The Papa John’s corporate palette now consists only of red.
-All previous logos also feature green.
+The designers replaced the Italian Plate typeface with a different typeface with slightly wider stems and shorter cuts for the “J” and “S.” Papa John’s corporate palette now consists only of red.
+At the same time, all previous logos also feature green.

 What does the Papa Johns logo mean?